Drone video shows the moment juvenile escape artist was captured in Pointe Coupee

 Simmons was in custody of the Office of Juvenile Justice.

-"It's akin to the legendary Frank Abagnale and Leonardo DiCaprio played 'Catch me if you can,'" District Attorney Tony Clayton said.
-"I think OJJ needs to hire this kid as a consultant maybe he needs to work for them."
+"It's akin to the legendary Frank Abagnale where Leonardo DiCaprio played in the movie 'Catch me if you can,'" District Attorney Tony Clayton said.
+"I think OJJ needs to hire this kid as a consultant maybe he needs to go to work for them."

 Investigators said he is responsible for a burglary ring in Pointe Coupee Parish.
 Following his most recent escape, there were concerns that he was armed with three different weapons.